Nuclear force: Field strength

 At distances larger than 0.7 fm the force becomes attractive between spin-aligned nucleons, becoming maximal at a centre–centre distance of about 0.9 fm.
 Beyond this distance the force drops exponentially, until beyond about 2.0 fm separation, the force is negligible.
 Nucleons have a radius of about 0.8 fm.

 At short distances (less than 1.7 fm or so), the attractive nuclear force is stronger than the repulsive Coulomb force between protons; it thus overcomes the repulsion of protons within the nucleus.
 However, the Coulomb force between protons has a much greater range as it varies as the inverse square of the charge separation, and Coulomb repulsion thus becomes the only significant force between protons when their separation exceeds about 2±to fm.

 The nuclear force has a spin-dependent component.
 The force is stronger for particles with their spins aligned than for those with their spins anti-aligned.
+In general, if two particles' spins are anti-aligned, the nuclear force is too weak to bind them, whether they are the same or different types.

-If two particles are the same, such as two neutrons or two protons, the force is not enough to bind the particles, since the spin vectors of two particles of the same type must point in opposite directions when the particles are near each other and are (save for spin) in the same quantum state.
-This requirement for fermions stems from the Pauli exclusion principle.
-For fermion particles of different types, such as a proton and neutron, particles may be close to each other and have aligned spins without violating the Pauli exclusion principle, and the nuclear force may bind them (in this case, into a deuteron), since the nuclear force is much stronger for spin-aligned particles.
-But if the particles' spins are anti-aligned, the nuclear force is too weak to bind them, even if they are of different types.
+Thus, if two particles are the same, such as two neutrons or two protons, the force is not enough to bind the particles.
+This is because the spin vectors of two identical fermions must point in opposite directions when the particles are near each other and are (save for spin) in the same quantum state, by the Pauli exclusion principle.
+For fermion particles of different types, such as a proton and neutron, particles may be close to each other and have aligned spins without violating the Pauli exclusion principle, and the nuclear force may bind them (in this case, into a deuteron).

-The nuclear force also has a tensor component which depends on the interaction between the nucleon spins and the angular momentum of the nucleons, leading to deformation from a simple spherical shape.
+The nuclear force also has a tensor component which depends on the interaction between the nucleon spins and the angular momentum of the nucleons.
+This deforms the nucleus from a simple spherical shape.